 10. Sales Volume by Location, Channel, or Territory

 When it comes to boosting performance, the most insightful metrics can often be broken down into granular views, such as the number of new client acquisitions per rep, per location, sales territory, or channel.
 The insights gained from this granular data are often actionable, enabling enterprises to pinpoint new opportunities or identify the most profitable sales channels.
 By then focusing more marketing and sales power on these lucrative channels or customizing your messaging to the pain points specific to a location, you can intentionally and directly influence your sales figures moving into the next cycle.

 11. Employee Satisfaction

-While results- and action-based metrics are indicative of the health of your sales organization, it’s also important to measure employee satisfaction.
+While results- and action-based metrics indicate your sales organization’s health, it’s also vital to measure employee satisfaction.
 Ultimately, happier sales reps are more productive, and they tend to better engage with leads and close more deals.

-What’s more, early indicators of a drop in employee satisfaction among your sales team can be preemptive indications of upcoming losses in revenue or declines in other metrics.
-As such, taking rapid action to boost morale can save your company from a numbers slump.
+What’s more, early indicators of a drop in team member satisfaction among your sales team can be preemptive indications of upcoming losses in revenue or declines in other metrics—as such, taking rapid action to boost morale can save your company from a numbers slump.